cruisekathryn/EXPERIMENT-4---Data-Wrangling-and-Data-Visualization/README.md

 > Download the ECE Board Exam 2 dataset found on this link: [bit.ly/ECEBoardExamDataset](url) and write a Python script/code in the Jupyter Notebook to do the given problems.
 You may submit your Jupyter notebook in the dedicated submission bin.

 ## **ECE BOARD EXAM PROBLEM**
-Using ata wrangling and data visualization technique with storytelling, analyze the data and present different (i) data frames; and (ii) visuals using the dataset given.
+Using data wrangling and data visualization technique with storytelling, analyze the data and present different (i) data frames; and (ii) visuals using the dataset given.

 ## Solution
 ### 1. Create the following data frames based on the format provided: